anoma/taiga/README.md

 Taiga is based on the UTXO model - the application states are stored in immutable objects called **notes**.
-To update the state, an application (or anyone with sufficient rights) would spend the notes containing the old state and create notes containing a new state.
+To update the state, an application (or anyone with sufficient rights) would "spend" (verifiably invalidate) the notes containing the old state and create notes containing a new state.

 ![img_1.png](./book/src/images/Intro_UTXO.png)